Dehakin/Pathfinder/README.md

 - Real-time notifications when other users create their own characters
 - Links to official printable sheets to create physical character sheets
 - A quick tutorial on how to make a character and what each option means
-- An overview of D&D and how to play
+- An overview of TTRPGs and how to play
 - Persistent storing of one's sheets on-server

 ## Technologies